Agricultural policy of the United States: Political and economic dynamics

 A large reason why agricultural policy has favored farmers over the course of United States history is because farmers tend to have favorable proportional political representation in government.
 The United States Senate tends to grant more power per person to inhabitants of rural states.
 Also, because the United States House of Representatives is re-apportioned only every 10 years by the United States Census, and population tends to shift from rural to urban areas, farmers are often left with greater proportional power until the re-apportionment is complete.

 Also, the majority of agricultural policy research is funded by the USDA.
 Some economists believe this creates an incentive for government intervention because, among other considerations, the USDA will most likely not fund research criticizing its own activities.

+Agricultural exceptionalism

+Some commenters argue that American agriculture policy can be characterized by "agricultural exceptionalism," which is the idea that the American agriculture industry has been able to win exemptions from regulations that affect other industries.

+Of particular focus are climate, labor, and animal welfare policy.
+For example, some critics argue that industrial farming has escaped enforcement under the Clean Water Act despite the environmental damage caused by runoff from industrial animal agriculture; many agricultural workers are exempt from labor protection laws like the Fair Labor Standards Act and workplace safety protections; and farms are exempt from the Animal Welfare Act, meaning that billions of animals raised in American farms have virtually no federal welfare protections.

+Agriculture has also received exemptions from tariffs, COVID-19 public health regulations, and immigration laws.

+Health issues

+Researchers have suggested that agricultural subsidies in the United States have worsened trends of obesity and related health issues, by primarily subsidizing the production of corn, soybeans, and wheat, thus significantly reducing the prices of high-fructose corn syrup, vegetable oils, and grain-fed livestock.